diligmic/ECML2017_2/README.md

 Step 5:

 After running the above step, the following files will be created like TransData.dat, TrainExamples.dat, TestExamples.dat,ValidationExamples.dat.
 These files can then be used as inputs to the SBRS.
-Some of the sample files are provided in the zipped folder Input_files.tar.7z which can also be used as inputs to the SBRS.
+Some of the sample files are also provided in the zipped folder Input_files.tar.7z which can also be used as inputs to the SBRS.

 Step 6:

+Finally, the SBRS_CAFFE executable can be used with the following commandline to perform the experiments

+(When rules or constraints are not used)
+./SBRS_CAFFE --transductive --training_data_file=DataTrans.txt --training_examples_file=TrainExamples.txt --test_examples_file=TestExamples.txt --validation_examples_file=ValidationExamples.txt --predicates_file=Predicates.txt --rules_file= --max_iterations=<no_of_iterations_for_training> --lambda_labeled_values=1 --lambda_regularization_values=0.001 --learning_rate=0.001 --learning_type=RGD --function_type=NEURAL_NETWORK --model_file=model_file.prototxt --output_dir=./out --input_dir=. --nn_pre_built_inputs=true

+(When rules or constraints are used)
+./SBRS_CAFFE --transductive --training_data_file=DataTrans.txt --training_examples_file=TrainExamples.txt --test_examples_file=TestExamples.txt --validation_examples_file=ValidationExamples.txt --predicates_file=Predicates.txt --rules_file=Rules.txt  --max_iterations=<no_of_iterations_for_training> --lambda_labeled_values=1 --lambda_regularization_values=0.001 --learning_rate=0.001 --learning_type=RGD --function_type=NEURAL_NETWORK --model_file=model_file.prototxt --output_dir=./out --input_dir=. --nn_pre_built_inputs=true --lambda_constraint_values=0.1 --iteration_start_constraints=<iterations_after_which_contraints_are_applied> --learning_rate_for_constraints=0.000005 --run_collective_classification_after_train

+All the other required files that were used in the paper like the Predicates.txt, Rules.txt and model_file.prototxt(that defines the caffe neural network model) are all placed in the Input_files.tar.7z folder.

+Step 7:

+The output folder of the SBRS_CAFFE gives the classification outputs for all predicates.
+The output folder in turn contains two sub folders: one that gives the normal classification output of the clasification task and the other that gives the collective classification output for all the predicates.

+Step 8:

+In order to evaluate the classification output of only the final classes or predicates (7 animal categories) the python evaluate_results_05_10.py script is used.